Integrated Development Environments (IDEs)#

 The answer to this question depends on the platform you are using (e.g., Windows or Linux), your personal preferences, and your goals.

-For writing Python software itself, the Author’s preference is in general Atom (optionally and on Windows only: PyCharm).
+For writing Python software itself, PyCharm is a powerful solution.
+In addition, Jupyter is a great tool for writing word-office-like documents with functional code examples.
 To test and run Python code (software) locally, for Windows users, the installation of Anaconda is almost indispensable.
-Linux users will be mostly fine with their system setup without the need to install Anaconda or PyCharm.
+Linux users will be mostly fine with their system setup without the need to install Anaconda.

 For code documentation, examples, and the best learning experience in the Python courses featured in this eBook, consider installing JupyterLab locally.
 Windows users find instructions in the Jupyter on Windows section.
 Linux users find instructions in the Jupyter on Linux section.